MitchTalmadge/AMP-dockerized/README.md

 If you have coding skills and find this repository useful, please consider helping out by answering questions in the issues or making pull requests to fix bugs.
 I really can't do this alone.

+> [!WARNING]
-**Please DO NOT bug CubeCoders for support.
+> **Please DO NOT ask CubeCoders for support.
 They do not support nor endorse this image and will tell you that you are on your own.**

 ## Unraid
 If you are using Unraid, there is a [support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/) on their forums.
-Just as this Docker container is not supported by CubeCoders, Unraid is not supported either.

-Please remember that this project is community driven by people who have full time responsibilities elsewhere.
-We will help if we can, but we may not always be able to.
-If you can help other people, please do!
+I do not officially support Unraid but I'll try to help if I have time.

 # Supported Modules